 Reserve officers carry a loaded firearm while on-duty.
 It is the policy of this department to allow reserves to carry firearms only while on-duty or to and from duty.
 CCW’s are not issued for off duty carry to reserve officers.
 All reserve officers are required to maintain proficiency with firearms used in the course of their assignments.
 All sworn in the department qualifies with firearms quarterly.

-If you meet the basic qualifications for a reserve officer with the Murrieta Police Department we invite you to print out a copy of the City of Murrieta Employment Application located below and submit it to Sergeant Jay Froboese, the Reserve Coordinator, at 2 Town Square, Murrieta, CA 92562.
+If you meet the basic qualifications for a reserve officer with the Murrieta Police Department we invite you to print out a copy of the City of Murrieta Employment Application located below and submit it to the Reserve Coordinator listed below, at 2 Town Square, Murrieta, CA 92562.

 Interviews for reserve officers are held approximately four times a year.
 If you are selected for an interview, you will be notified at least 30 days in advance of your interview place and time.
 If you are not qualified your application will be returned to you.